-As the Council's external auditor, we are responsible for obtaining reasonable assurance that the financial statements are free from material misstatement due to fraud or error.
+As Blackburn with Darwen Borough Council's external auditor, we are responsible for obtaining reasonable assurance that the financial statements are free from material misstatement due to fraud or error.
 We are required to maintain professional scepticism throughout the audit, considering the potential for management override of controls.